NeCTAR-RC/nectar-training/package07/sections/appendices.markdown

 ### Converting ssh keys from Linux for PuTTY

 If you have generated your ssh key on a Linux system and now want to use it in Putty, you have to convert the keys first.
-If you have generated your key file with putty, you *don’t need to do this*.
+If you have generated your key file with putty, you *don't need to do this*.
 To convert the key, follow these steps:

 1. Start PuTTYGen.